 The BS Entertainment and Multimedia Computing program (Blended only) is the study and use of concepts, principles, and techniques of computing in the design and development of multimedia products and solutions.
 It includes various applications such as in science, entertainment, education, simulations and advertising.
 The program enables the students to be knowledgeable of the whole pipeline of Game Development.
 The students will acquire the independence and creative competencies to articulate project design and requirements of new project, not necessarily based on standard templates.

 The BS Information Systems program (Blended only) includes the study of application and effect of information technology to organizations.
 Graduates of the program should be able to implement an information systems, which considers complex technological and organizational factors affecting it.
 These include components, tools, techniques, strategies, methodologies, etc. Graduates are able to help an organization determine how technology-enabled business process can be used as strategic tool to achieve a competitive advantage.

-The BS Information Technology program includes the study of the utilization of both hardware and software technologies involving planning, installing, customizing, operating, managing and administering, and maintaining information technology infrastructure that provides computing solutions to address the needs of an organization.
+The BS Information Technology program (Fully Online or Blended) includes the study of the utilization of both hardware and software technologies involving planning, installing, customizing, operating, managing and administering, and maintaining information technology infrastructure that provides computing solutions to address the needs of an organization.
 The program prepares graduates to address various user needs involving the selection, development, application, integration and management of computing technologies within an organization.

-The Master in Information Technology (MIT) program emphasizes the acquisition of concepts and technologies preparing and enabling the student for industrial practice of systems, integration, systems administration, systems planning, systems implementation and other activities that maintain the integrity and proper functionality of a system and its components.
+The Master in Information Technology (MIT) program (Fully Online or Blended) emphasizes the acquisition of concepts and technologies preparing and enabling the student for industrial practice of systems, integration, systems administration, systems planning, systems implementation and other activities that maintain the integrity and proper functionality of a system and its components.